flipcoder/singlefile/README.md

 # Usage

-To run the examples, you need livescipt and yarn installed.
+To run the examples, you need livescipt installed.
 Either those for your system or get it like this:

 ```
-sudo npm install -g livescript yarn
+sudo npm install -g livescript
 ```

 Now, run your script or one of the examples by passing it to singlefile on the command line